 *Being named to the list or receiving the award is not intended and should not be viewed as comparative to other lawyers or to create an expectation about results that might be achieved in a future matter.

-Allegro Choral Academy, Board of Directors, Vice President and Past President, (2013-Present)
+Allegro Choral Academy, Board of Directors, Past President and Past Vice President, (2013-2019)

 Food, the FTC and the Risks of Social Media Promotions